seantehds/tp/docs/DeveloperGuide.md

 You are strongly discouraged from throwing this Exception class as a general catch-all exception when something went wrong when the user tries to execute a `Command`, as it may lack the necessary information which you need to find out what is wrong with the code and prevent you from debugging later on!

-Should you find yourself requiring more Exception classes to handle any new errors that arises when you extend the app,create new Exception classes, extend from `CommandException`, and throw the new class instead!
+Should you find yourself requiring more Exception classes to handle any new errors that arises when you extend the app, create new Exception classes, extend from `CommandException`, and throw the new class instead!

 There are *3* other derived classes of `CommandException`, which are the `DuplicatedTaskException`, `IllegalCommandException` and `IllegalTaskIndexException` classes.
 We shall explore the classes in detail in the next few sections.